2022 in Konfrontacja Sztuk Walki

-The year 2022 will be the 19th year in the history of the Konfrontacja Sztuk Walki, a mixed martial arts promotion based in Poland.
+The year 2022 was the 19th year in the history of the Konfrontacja Sztuk Walki, a mixed martial arts promotion based in Poland.
 2022 will begin with KSW 66.
 For 2021, besides its own channels KSW announced official distribution partnerships with Viaplay and Fight Network, to broadcast the promotion's Pay-per-view events.

 Background

 Martin Lewandowski announced that KSW has plans to expands even further into Europe and the organisation will hold 12 show in 2022.

 List of events

 KSW 66: Ziółkowski vs. Mańkowski

 KSW 66: Ziółkowski vs. Mańkowski was a mixed martial arts event held by Konfrontacja Sztuk Walki on January 15, 2022, at Netto Arena in Szczecin, Poland.

 Background

-The event featured two title fight.
+The event featured two title fights.
 First, a KSW Lightweight Championship title bout between reigning champion Marian Ziółkowski and title challenger Borys Mańkowski was scheduled as the event headliner.
-The co-main event featured a light heavyweight bout for the KSW Light Heavyweight Championship between th reigning champion Tomasz Narkun and the challenger Ibragim Chuzhigaev.
+The co-main event featured a light heavyweight bout for the KSW Light Heavyweight Championship between the reigning champion Tomasz Narkun and the challenger Ibragim Chuzhigaev.

 Rafał Moks was expected to fight at the event.
-However, on December 17, ksw sports director Wojsław Rysiewski announced Moks withdrawal from the bout due an injury.
+However, on December 17, ksw sports director Wojsław Rysiewski announced Moks' withdrawal from the bout due an injury.

 Wojciech Janusz was originally supposed to compete in a light heavyweight bout against Przemysław Dzwonarek.
 However, Dzwonarek has to withdraw due to undisclosed reason.
-Damian Skarżyński steps in on a short notice to face Wojciech Janusz, the duel the duel was a catchweight of 98 kg.
+Damian Skarżyński stepped in at short notice to face Wojciech Janusz; the duel was a catchweight of 98 kg.

 A welterweight bout between Tomasz Romanowski and Krystian Kaszubowski was planned for the event.
-However, Romanowski was forced to withdraw from the fight due to medical reasons.
-Robert Maciejowski steps in and will fight Kaszubowski at middleweight.
+However, Romanowski was forced to withdraw from the fight for medical reasons.
+Robert Maciejowski stepped in and fought Kaszubowski at middleweight.